 The change column represents how much the odds have improved or decreased since the last update.
 Our Power Index estimates how many runs a team should be favored by on a neutral field against an average MLB team.
 The final column shows the normalized probability for each team to win the World Series.

 |Team||Record||Division||Power Index||Odds||Change||World Series|

 |Red Sox||95-44||AL East||1.3||+325||+75||19.13%|

 In terms of best bets on futures, we are looking at value above all else.
 Sometimes favorites are simply too popular to take a flier on, while betting on a longer shot to get hot at the right time and win the World Series is well worth the risk.
 As of the latest update, here are a few teams worth looking at.

+I locked this in at better than +900 (9 to 1), but there’s still value on Boston now.
 The Red Sox have some of the most exciting young talent in baseball with players like Mookie Betts, Xander Bogaerts, Andrew Benintendi, and Jackie Bradley Jr. to name a few.
-They also have a dominant top of the rotation pitcher in Chris Sale and one of the most dominant closers in recent memory with Craig Kimbrel.
+They also have a dominant top of the rotation pitcher in Chris Sale (assuming he’s back soon) and one of the most dominant closers in recent memory with Craig Kimbrel.
 They may need some help at the end of the rotation, but the Red Sox should challenge the Yankees in the AL East.